melarsen/demo-api-doc/README.md

+# Proteria Group Demo API

+Hosted by GitHub Pages melarsen at: https://melarsen.github.io/demo-api-doc

+Public repo with autodeploy to github pages in master branch at: https://github.com/melarsen/demo-api-doc

+## Available docs
+- shipment.yaml
+- petstore-sample.yaml

-# How to host Swagger API documentation with GitHub Pages
+# Template doc: How to host Swagger API documentation with GitHub Pages
 [<img alt="The blog of Peter Evans: How to Host Swagger Documentation With Github Pages" title="View blog post" src="https://peterevans.dev/img/blog-published-badge.svg">](https://peterevans.dev/posts/how-to-host-swagger-docs-with-github-pages/)

 This repository is a template for using the [Swagger UI](https://github.com/swagger-api/swagger-ui) to dynamically generate beautiful documentation for your API and host it for free with GitHub Pages.